A signal separation view of classification: Related works

+Neural network approaches broadly decide on points to query by inputting the data into a neural network.
+Although our approach is disparate from neural networks, we highlight a few recent advances in this area.
 In \cite{nowak-network}, an active learning approach using neural networks is developed.
 This work focuses on binary classification and developing models using a neural network framework such that a sufficient number of queries will achieve a desired accuracy.

-A study of two types of uncertainty in active learning problems is discussed in \cite{sharma-active}.
-The two critical types of uncertainty are 1) a data point is likely to belong to multiple labels, 2) a data point is not likely to belong to any label.
-Our work also seeks to distinguish between data points which are uncertain in the second sense, using a graph construction approach and potentially also a thresholding set for high-density points.
-When our algorithm encounters points which are uncertain in the first sense, it elects not to assign a label right away, instead coming back to it once the ``confident" points have been classified.

-Our method and algorithm is meant to work on general data sampled from compact metric spaces.
-One difficulty that algorithms may face is the presence of highly imbalanced data (i.e. where some class labels dominate over others in a data set).
-The problem of tackling this difficulty is studied in \cite{tharwat-active}, where an approach to querying imbalanced data using a balance of two principles is employed: exploration and exploitation.
-During the exploration phase, the algorithm seeks out points to query in low-sought regions.
-During the exploitation phase, the algorithm seeks to query points in the most critical explored regions.
-Our algorithm works in a different fashion, by querying points which we believe to be in high-density portions of a label's support and extending the label to nearby points until it ``bumps" against points which may belong to another label.

-We list the survey by Tharwat and Schenck \cite{tharwat-survey} as a resourceful survey of recent developments in active learning.
+In \cite{schroder-network}, transformers are utilized in the active learning process, with particular emphasis on text document classification applications.
+In \cite{kim-network}, a method to effectively augment data sets with additional ``labeled" data points is investigated for deep active learning.

 \printnomenclature